dortania/Getting-Started-With-ACPI/Universal/ec-fix.md

 * EC is embedded controller
 * Desktops will want real EC off, and a fake EC created
-* Laptops will just want an additional fale EC present
+* Laptops will just want an additional fake EC present
 * Skylake and newer devices will want USBX as well

 ## Methods to make this SSDT